Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): The selection/duplication keys were not reset to the default value when clicking the "restore default" button in the Preferences Window
 - BUGFIX (Alban): The order of the shortcut key list was switching when the "restore default" button was clicked in the Preferences Window
 - BUGFIX (Ghislain): Under Linux (with Mono) the drag and drop of part is not working
+- BUGFIX (Steve): Double-clicking on a Text Layer brings up the options box for a Brick Layer (in fact the title is incorrect).

 Bug fixed in 1.7.0.0:
 - NEW FEATURE (Alban): support Flex PF track.